Geerodge/georgemc.co.uk/src/newsletters/draft/11-marketing-must-know-principles.md

 &nbsp;
 ## Always Price to Value

-Don’t base your price off the time it took you to produce.
+Don't base your price off the time it took you to produce.

 Or the cost of delivery.